Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • voluntary muscle movements.

-In the absence of all 4 signs, the child is considered stillborn and cannot be resuscitated.
-The presence of at least one sign of live birth is an indication for the immediate start of resuscitation measures.
+If all 4 signs are absent, the child is considered stillborn and cannot be resuscitated.
+The presence of at least one sign of live birth is an indication for the immediate initiation of resuscitation measures.

-The resuscitation care algorithm is determined by three main features:
+The resuscitation algorithm is determined by three main features:

 • heart rate;

-Assessment on the Apgar scale is made, as was customary, at the 1st and 5th minutes, to determine the severity of asphyxia, but its indicators do not have any effect on the volume and sequence of resuscitation measures.
+The Apgar score is assessed, as was customary, at the 1st and 5th minutes to determine the severity of asphyxia, but its indicators do not have any effect on the volume and sequence of resuscitation measures.

 Initial activities(duration 20-40 s).

-In the absence of risk factors and light amniotic fluid, the umbilical cord is crossed immediately after birth, the child is wiped dry with a warm diaper and placed under a source of radiant heat.
-If there is a large amount of mucus in the upper respiratory tract, then it is sucked out from oral cavity and nasal passages using a balloon or catheter connected to an electric suction.
-In the absence of breathing, light tactile stimulation is carried out by 1-2 times patting on the feet.
+In the absence of risk factors and clear amniotic fluid, the umbilical cord is cut immediately after birth, the baby is wiped dry with a warm diaper and placed under a radiant heat source.
+If there is a large amount of mucus in the upper respiratory tract, then it is suctioned from oral cavity and nasal passages using a balloon or catheter connected to an electric suction device.
+In the absence of breathing, light tactile stimulation is carried out by patting the feet 1-2 times.

 In the presence of asphyxia factors and pathological impurities in the amniotic fluid (meconium, blood), aspiration of the contents of the oral cavity and nasal passages is performed immediately after the birth of the head (before the birth of the shoulders).
 After birth, pathological impurities are aspirated from the stomach and trachea.